uschindler/es-legacy-completion-plugin/README.md

 mvn clean install
 ```

-After that copy the `es-legacy-completion-plugin-5.X.Y.jar` file and the
-`plugin-descriptor.properties` file from the `target` directory to a new
-subdirectory (e.g., `legacy-completion`) of Elasticsearch's plugin
-folder.
+After that you can install `es-legacy-completion-plugin-5.X.Y.zip` using
+the Elasticsearch `elasticsearch-plugin install` command.

 After installataion you can change your ES 2.x mapping to use the new
 field type `legacy_completion` instead of `completion` (which